nagasudhirpulla/taming_python/blog/skills/sftp_multiple_users.md

 ![open_ssh_authorized_keys_properties.png](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/open_ssh_authorized_keys_properties.png)
 * Not ensuring the permissions of the `authorized_keys` file will fail the login attempts, hence it is important.
 Login failures due to wrong file permissions of `authorized_keys` file will be logged in the SFTP server logs.
 Check out [this blog post](https://nagasudhir.blogspot.com/2022/10/setup-logging-for-sftp-server-in-windows.html) to know how to see SFTP server logs.

-## Setup Read-only file access to SFTP user
+## Setup Read-only access of SFTP server to the user
 * For this example, let us setup Read-only SFTP folder for a windows user `james`
 * Take a folder which is outside `C:\Users\james`, for example `C:\Users\otheruser\Documents\reports`
 * Share the folder with only read-access to the user `james`